CarlosVillars/hieloice/marketplace-pro/PROJECT.md

 by the `mkt_moment_comments` table (`moment_id`, `user_id`,
 `parent_comment_id`, `text`, `created_at`).

+**Create wizard ("+" nav button)**: a dedicated "+" icon in the top icon-nav (`#icon-nav-create`) opens a small dropdown with two options — post a Moment or post a Product — rather than sending everyone down the old single "Post Ad" path.
+The "Post Moment" option launches `openCreateWizard()`, a camera-capture-first flow: take/upload a photo or short video, apply a simple filter, then write a caption/hashtags before publishing — modeled loosely on Instagram/TikTok's "capture → adjust → caption → post" sequence, but intentionally shorter (no multi-step editing suite).
+The "Post Product" option routes straight into the existing `#/post` listing form.
+Wired in `wireIconNav()` in `app.js`; requires login (redirects to `#/login` otherwise).

+**Subscribe system (replaces plain Follow)**: Pages (see "Pages & Follow" above) now support two subscription modes chosen by the Page owner:
+**manual approval** (default) or **auto-approval**.
+Subscribing calls `POST /api/follow/:id`; under manual mode this creates a *pending* request instead of an immediate follow, and the button shows "Pending" until the owner acts.
+Page owners see incoming requests in a dedicated panel (`loadSubsRequests()`, `#subs-requests-card`) with Accept/Reject buttons backed by `POST /api/follow/requests/:id/accept` and `.../reject`; `GET /api/follow/requests` lists the pending queue.
+The old one-directional "Follow" button/copy has been replaced everywhere with "Subscribe" / "Subscribed" / "Pending" (`pageFollowMarkup()`, i18n keys under `subs.*`).
+Existing `/api/follow/:id` GET-status and DELETE (unsubscribe) endpoints are unchanged.

+**Friends page redesign ("#/friends")**: replaced the old static Friends/Requests two-tab layout with a single search-driven page — `renderFriendsPage()` shows two tabs, **"Search friends"** and **"Search products"** (`friendsPageTab` state, `.friends-search-tabs`), plus a debounced (300ms) search input (`#friends-search-input`).
+With no query, the "friends" tab falls back to the original pending-requests + friends-grid view; typing a query calls the new
+`GET /api/users/search?q=` endpoint (name search across all users, not just friends) and swaps in a results grid.
+The "products" tab searches listings directly via the existing `GET /api/products?q=` endpoint.
+All rendering goes through `runFriendsPageSearch(q)`.

 **International section**: company directory with registration, admin verification queue, public filtered directory, company detail pages, legal intermediary-disclaimer clause.